-Coleto Creek Power Station has 17 groundwater monitoring wells, 17 of which have been polluted above federal advisory levels based on samples collected between May 06, 2010 and November 08, 2017.
-Groundwater at this site contains unsafe levels of cobalt, arsenic, boron, nickel, lead, molybdenum, mercury, manganese, cadmium and thallium.Site description
+Coleto Creek Power Station has 17 groundwater monitoring wells, 17 of which have been polluted above federal advisory levels based on samples collected between May 06, 2010 and October 03, 2019.
+Groundwater at this site contains unsafe levels of cobalt, arsenic, boron, molybdenum, nickel, lead, mercury, manganese, cadmium and thallium.Site description

 For more information about Texas Coal Ash, see Earthjustice's fact sheet, Texas and Coal Ash Disposal in Ponds and Landfills.